takahirohonda/docusaurus-portfolio-site/my-learning-notes/current/97-starting-new-project-with-nx/index.md

 sidebar_position: 97
 ---

+## Starting Nx project for next and react app

 Starting a new React project has been always confusing.
 I used to have a repo with all the webpack configs, eslint and jest set up and copy and paste the entire thing.
 I tried `create-react-app` as well.

 Now I am using Nx to create a multiple projects in one repo.
 In this way, I can create multiple react apps and next apps along with libraries to be shared between these apps.